sven-ai/sven-for-developers/readme.md

 ./install.sh
 ```

 You need to set `ANTHROPIC_API_KEY` ENV var on your system.
-Sven is currently using Anthropic (great for coding).
+Sven is currently using Anthropic because it is great for coding.
 It uses `sonnet-3.7-latest` for dev asks and `haiku-3.5-latest` for casual chatting.

 # Note: Your first query will be slow